bcgov/platform-services-sre/docs/white-paper.md

 •	99.5% availability for multi-node application deployments

 **Current Gold Cluster SLOs**
-•	99.5% availability for multi-node application deployments
+•	99.95% availability for application deployments with a geographic failover

-**Current DXE Team SLO against the Cluster API Availability**
+**Current DXC Team SLO against the Cluster API Availability**
 •	97% API Availability

 So currently availability is the only type of SLOs that are identified across the platform.
 Now because the Application Program Interface (API) SLOs state a 97% available does not mean that the application or service MUST adhere to 97% availability.
 This is because most applications will access the service through a load balancer or a different entry point than that of the main OpenShift API.
 That is why each core service should be identified as well with SLOs and SLIs indicating their capabilities and dependencies across the Platform.